 “Good,” the monster hissed.
-It took a step forward and stretched out its grey hand to grab the captain’s pendant.
-Then it squeezed the stone and its grey fist sizzled as if the jewel on the captain’s breast was incandescent.
-“The burgomaster refused to serve me.
-Then we’ll start with your family, Thorn Brenin.”
+He took a step forward and stretched out his grey hand to grab the captain’s pendant.
+Then he squeezed the stone and his grey fist sizzled as if the jewel on the captain’s breast was incandescent.
+“Especially considering the burgomaster refused to serve me.
+Then, Thorn Brenin, we’ll start with your family.”

 And with that the beast disappeared into the air like an induced daze.

 “I wet myself,” Gleda heaved from behind Thorn’s back.

 “Run!”
 He shouted.
 “Run home!”

 For the first time in her life, the little town of Albus appeared incredibly huge to Gleda.
 The streets seemed to be stretched out, disappearing behind the horizon, and by the time she reached the door of her own home she was barely able to breathe.
 When she followed her father inside, she felt as though her heart was about to stop.